List of Bakugan Battle Brawlers characters: Kato

 Marucho's butler.
-He has always helped the Brawlers, and flies Marucho anywhere.
+He has always helped the Brawlers and flies Marucho anywhere.
 Hal-G once tried to trick the brawlers by impersonating Kato, but Shun found out when he did not say "Master Marucho."
 He is also very polite.
 Kato also appears many times in Bakugan: New Vestroia assisting the Brawlers once again (even when Marucho is not there).
-Kato appears in the 1st and 2nd season.
+Kato appears in the 1st and 2nd seasons.
 He did appear in the 10 episode in season 3.

 He also appears in Mechtanium Surge at the end of the episode Back in Sync with Marucho's father at the end of Marucho's battle with Jack and praises Marucho on his battle.
 Near the end of the series, he was going to take Mira, Runo, and Julie to meet up with Dan and the others, but is killed when Bakugan City is wiped off the map by Mechtavius Destroyer.
 However, thanks to the surviving Nonents sacrificing themselves, Dan, Shun, and Marucho are able to use the Current of Time to travel back and prevent Kato's death by destroying Mechtavius Destroyer for good.